Persistent Memory I/O Primitives: Storage Primitives for PMem

 \subsubsection{Micro Log}

-The Micro-log technique uses a small log file to record changes that are going to be made to the page.
+The micro-log technique uses a small log file to record changes that are going to be made to the page.
+In order to know, which cache lines have been changed, the page is required to track modified areas since its last flush.
 During recovery, all valid micro logs are reapplied, independent of the page's state.
 This forces us to invalidate the log (right-hand side of \Cref{lst:flush_code}, line 1-3) before changing the content (line 5-7), otherwise the changes would be applied to the previous page in case of a crash.
 Only once the changes are written, we set them to valid (line 8-10) and then apply them to the actual page (line 13-15).